 One way to dissipate this heat faster is by beefing up the heatsinks.
 Where can you find an extra heatsink?

 Well if you’re a DIY electronics hobbyist, they are easy to find in many electronics such as old amplifiers, computers, DVD players, power supplies, and more.
 You can also purchase a heatsink at your local department store.

 If you find a heatsink larger than the one currently on your subwoofer circuit board or at the back of the sub, you can replace it with your larger heatsink.

 All you would need to do is to apply a thin layer of heatsink compound on the contact surfaces and then you will probably need to glue down the heatsink sides because you may not be able to screw it down the same way you would the original heatsink.

-If your subwoofer is in a custom DIY subwoofer box, there are a number of steps that you can take to make the sub louder without an amplifier.
+If your subwoofer is in a custom DIY subwoofer box, there are several steps that you can take to make the sub louder without an amplifier.
 Here are the steps:

 1. Make A Custom Ported Subwoofer Box

-As much as the type of subwoofer in the box is important, the enclosure actually has the most influence on how loud and deep your subwoofer will sound.
+As much as the type of subwoofer in the box is important, the enclosure has the most influence on how loud and deep your subwoofer will sound.

 If you want to greatly improve your subwoofer’s performance by modifying the box in, a great way to do that is to create a custom ported box.

 Instead of completely sealing the box, make it a ported design and this will greatly improve your sub’s performance.
 For loud bass, you should tune the port in the upper bass region around 50HZ.
 You can also check out our subwoofer box design for deep bass.